garrandall/popular-music-data/tracks/skat-strut-mc-skat-kat-the-stray-mob.md

 You must have shook the wrong end cuz you ain't doing The Skat Strut (I though I saw a putty kat- I did, I did)

-As we go a little something like this-- Hit it!!
+As we go a little something like this-- Hit it!

 Without a question, its the strut to fame
 I can see myself now on the aisles of "Soul Train"